 Edward James Corbett was a third generation Irishman, who was born on 25th July 1875, the eighth child of his parents, and lived in India till 1947.
 He shared a precious bond with his elder sister Maggie.
 In 1947 he shifted to Kenya where he spent rest of his life trying to conserve wild life.
-He left all his belongings to poor local villagers of kalladungi who still conserve and follow his foots steeps of conservation of wild life and nature.
-Sir Jim Corbett took up Photography after he came in contact with his friend Frederik Walter Champion and took up gun only to kill and rescue villagers who were terrorized by man eater’s tigers or leopards.
+He left all his belongings to poor local villagers of Kalladungi who still preserve wild life and nature following his foot-steps.
+Jim Corbett took to photography after he came in contact with his friend Frederik Walter Champion and picked up gun only to protect and rescue villagers who were terrorized by man eating tigers and leopards.

 He was knowledgeable, brave and a crack shot.
-Tall and remained unmarried, he dressed in bush clothing-shorts, knee-high socks and heavy shoes, with an assortment of hats.
+Tall and single, he dressed in bush clothing-shorts, knee-high socks and heavy shoes, with an assortment of hats.
 In his middle age he changed from being a hunter to a conservationist, though he continued to shoot man-eaters.
 He played a pivotal role in setting up of the first national park of the Asian-Sub Continent, now called the Corbett National Park.
-Kunkhet Valley Resort is one of best resorts in Jim Corbett National Park.
-It is located in Garjia in the region of Uttarakhand, 32.2 km from Nainital.
-The Resort features a playground and sun terrace.

 He was decorated with the Kaiser-I-hind, the O.B.E.
 (Order of the British Empire) and the C.I.E.
 (Companion of the Indian Empire).
 He also had the right to enter the forest called “Freedom of the Forests’.
 In 1937 he took to photography and filmed wildlife extensively.
 He was also an author and wrote 8 books which have never gone out of print since his first book in 1943.
 Three biographies have been written on him.

-He breathed his last at his home in Kenya on 19th April 1955.
-And left behind a legacy be proud of for all the naturist and Conservationist of world.
-You can come and visit his karmbhoomi and place he dedicated his life to at Corbett National Park and feel a part of great heritage.
+He breathed his last at his home in Kenya on 19th April, 1955 leaving behind a legacy for all the naturists and conservationists of the world to be proud of.
+Come and visit his karmbhoomi, Corbett National Park to be a part of this great heritage.